 Credit Boosting Strategies for Prospective Home Buyers

+Many people are looking to raise their credit score fast to help with purchasing a home.
+Credit monitoring services like Credit Karma offer the ability for someone to track their credit score however the real question is how accurate is credit karma?
 Months or even years before buying a home, prospective buyers should take a look at their credit scores and their credit history.
-It's especially important for first time home buyers who may not have as much of a credit history as people who have owned homes in the past.
-When buying a home in Charlotte, most lenders are going to want to see a score of 620 though some lenders can make it work in the high 500s.
+It's especially important for first time home buyers who may not have as much of credit history as people who have owned homes in the past.
+When buying a home, most lenders are going to want to see a score of 620 though some lenders can make it work in the high 500s.

 A home borrower's credit score and report make up a big portion of their ability to qualify for a mortgage, as well as the type and possible size of mortgage they get when they do.
 Having a great credit score can also help you earn a better interest rate with your mortgage lender.
 Whether one is looking to boost their score significantly or just climb up a few more points, almost anyone can take these steps to improve their credit.

 Why Credit Is Important for Buying a Home

 When interested buyers apply for a mortgage, they should understand how their credit history is used in the process.
 Credit scores are not lumped into a single question wherein some applicants pass and others fail.
 While some people are unable to get a mortgage due to their credit history, those who will likely qualify still need to pay attention as their score may determine the options available to them.
 Having a FICO credit score of 720 is pretty good, and will open up favorable loan terms for some borrowers.
 Those who have a score of 740 or higher may even do a bit better if all else is the same.
 As a result, buyers with good credit may want to look for a balance of at least maintaining their score and making wise decisions about improvement wherever they can.